garth74/pythonR/README.md

-# pythonR
+# pyRomatics

-pythonR is a collection of packages that aim to reduce the cognitive load of switching between R and Python.
+pyRomatics is a collection of packages that aim to reduce the cognitive load of switching between R and Python.